firemodels/bot/Bundlebot/README.md

 The manuals for the SMV 6.7.16 release were generated using the script `build_smv_manuals.sh`.
 This script ran smokebot with the options
 `-x 5064c500c -X FDS6.7.6` for specifying the fds revision and tag  and options `-y a2687cda4 -Y SMV6.7.16`  for specifying the smv repo revision and tag.
-The  parameter `-R release` is also passed to smokebot to name the branch release.
+The  parameter `-R release` is also passed to smokebot to name the branch `release`.
 It takes about one hour to run smokebot and build the manuals.
 3. Run the script `build_release.sh` on a Linux or OSX computer or `build_release.bat` on a Windows computer to build the applications and bundle.
-After building the bundles, these scripts upload them to the [nightly builds google drive directory)](https://drive.google.com/drive/folders/1X-gRYGPGtcewgnNiNBuho3U8zDFVqFsC?usp=sharing)
+After building the bundles, these scripts upload them to the [nightly builds google drive directory)](https://drive.google.com/drive/folders/1X-gRYGPGtcewgnNiNBuho3U8zDFVqFsC?usp=sharing) so that they can be tested before being published.

 The bash script `build_release.sh` is used to build release bundles on a Linux or Mac computer.
 It contains the following line for building the FDS6.7.6 and Smokeview 6.7.16 release bundle.
 Edit this